FBenita/fbenita.github.io/research.md

 title: Research
 ---

 You can find the full list of my publications on [Google Scholar](https://scholar.google.com/citations?user=82xUhgwAAAAJ&hl=en).

+<p style="color: red;">If you have difficulty to access any article, please send me an email with the title of the paper.
+I will send you the manuscript.</p>

 Below is a list of selected publications categorized by main areas of interest.

 ## Selected Papers